Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Results and Discussion

 \subsection{Parameter optimization: finite concentrations}

 To assess the performance of our optimized parameters in Table \ref{tab:parameters}, we calculated the mean activity coefficient at finite concentrations for all anion-cation monovalent ion pairs available in the LM and JC parameter sets.
 As we observed for the LM and JC parameter sets, agreement with experiment was inconsistent.
-Some ions pairs agreed well with experiment and others did not, and no parameter set was clearly better than any other.
-To address this, we introduced nonbond fix (NBFix) parameters between the cations and anions by modifying the A\textsubscript{cation-anion} and B\textsubscript{cation-anion} values from those obtained from the Lorentz-Berthelot mixing rules.
-Figure \ref{fig:avg-error-mac-nacl} shows representative results for LiBr, in which there is a band of NBFix parameters that give the lowest mean activity coefficient errors.
-In most cases, the parameters derived from the mixing rules gave poor results but were near the minimum band.
-Therefore, we selected the NBFix parameters for each ion pair as the point from the minimum error band closest to the parameters determined from the mixing rules, presented in Table \ref{tab:LB} as $\epsilon$ and $\nicefrac{R_{min}}{2}$.
-RbBr salt did not need NBFix, since its parameters already lies in a minimum region on the grid plot.
-With exception of CsF, all fluoride salts had convergence issues for higher concentrations with all parameter sets we considered.
-As the NBFix parameters are close to the ones calculated from mixing rules, NBFix parameters could be avoided by including activities along with infinite dilution properties as part of the initial optimization procedure.
+Some ion pairs agreed well with experiment, and others did not, and no parameter set was clearly better than any other.
+To address this, we introduced NBFIX parameters between the cations and anions by modifying the A\textsubscript{cation-anion} and B\textsubscript{cation-anion} values from those obtained using the Lorentz-Berthelot mixing rules.
+Figure \ref{fig:avg-error-mac-nacl} shows representative results for NaCl, in which there is a band of NBFIX parameters that give the lowest mean activity coefficient errors.
+In most cases, the parameters derived from the mixing rules gave poor results but were near the minimum-error band.
+To obtain improved activities up to 1 M, we selected the NBFIX parameters for each ion pair as the point from the minimum error band closest to the parameters determined from the mixing rules as described in Section \ref{subsec:Non-bond-fix-for}.
+The resulting parameters are presented in Table \ref{tab:LB} as $\epsilon$ and $\nicefrac{R_{\text{min}}}{2}$.

+Except for LiCl, CsF, and RbCl, all ion pairs exhibited larger $\epsilon$ and smaller $\nicefrac{R_{\text{min}}}{2}$ parameters at finite concentration than those given by the Lorentz--Berthelot mixing rules (Tables~\ref{tab:LB} and~\ref{tab:nbf}).
+Both LiCl and CsF exhibited convergence issues when using the Lorentz--Berthelot values, requiring shifts to smaller $\epsilon$ and larger $\nicefrac{R_{\text{min}}}{2}$ NBFIX values (Section S4.A).
+In contrast, RbCl showed no convergence problems; its optimal parameters favored smaller $\epsilon$ and larger $\nicefrac{R_{\text{min}}}{2}$ NBFIX values than the Lorentz--Berthelot values.

+Although the changes in $\epsilon$ and $\nicefrac{R_{\text{min}}}{2}$ are small, they result in stronger cation--anion interactions, except in the cases of LiCl, CsF, and RbCl.
+A reduction in $\nicefrac{R_{\text{min}}}{2}$ decreases the minimum cation--anion separation, thereby strengthening electrostatic interactions.
+Similarly, larger values of $\epsilon$ slightly increase the strength of the Lennard--Jones interaction for these ion pairs.

+As the NBFIX parameters are close to those calculated from the mixing rules, NBFIX parameters could be avoided by including activities along with infinite dilution properties as part of the initial optimization procedure.
 However, this would be a much more complex optimization problem, as all ions would need to be considered at once.